Paris climate pledges 'far too little, too late' | DW | 05.11.2019

 US emissions in 2030 are expected to be 4% lower than projected when Trump came to power, representing an overall — yet inadequate — cut of 13% below 2005 levels, according to the CAT report.

-But pushed by the Fridays for Future and climate emergency movements, governments also need to foster this transition.
-"We need both," he said.
+But pushed by the Fridays for Future and climate emergency movements, national governments also need to foster this low-carbon transition.
+"We need both," Watson said.

+DW send out a daily selection of hard news and quality feature journalism.
+Sign up here.

 The quantity of greenhouse gases in the atmosphere keeps increasing.
 The Earth's temperature is rising.
 Now media are reporting that we only have 18 months to save the climate.
 Scaremongering, or a serious prognosis?
 (04.08.2019)